e1cerebro/chmg-paybright-checkout/README.txt

 2. This is the second screen shot

 == Changelog ==
+= 2.0 =
+* Added the option to choose the interest rate calculation method.
+* Adjusted message to display after page load if paybright payment is pre-selected.

 = 1.0 =
 * A change since the previous version.